papalozarou/loznotes/README.md

 loznotes numbers notes automatically, so you only have to keep track of the notes themselves and they are always located on the HTML element.

+When content is pulled in through ajax calls there is an event listener on the document that will trigger the notes pane and anchors to be re-initialised, adding any new notes.

 The enclosed index.hml file provides more examples of usage.
 At a later date, when I start using this newer version properly, I'll update with a real world example.

 If you'd like to change the red colour used for the note anchors and tab handle, "loznotes.less" contains a single variable, **@brand-color**, which you can change to your desired colour.